 - A reflow process should be selected according to the solder paste.

-- Solder paste’s interaction with the moisture and humidity should be absolutely avoided.
+- Solder paste’s interaction with the moisture and humidity should be avoided.

-- Print alignment should be verified on a consistent basis, before preceding to reflow.
+- Print alignment should be verified on a consistent basis, before proceeding to reflow.

 - Ensuring proper and frequent cleaning of the bottom of the stencil.

-A tombstone, sometimes called Manhattan effect, is a chip component that has partially or completely has pulled into a vertical position of the pad having only one end soldered.
+A tombstone, sometimes called Manhattan effect, is a chip component that has partially or completely has pulled off the pad into a vertical position having only one end soldered.
 This results from force imbalances during the reflow soldering process.
+Component stands on one end as if rising from the dead.
+Therefore, it looks like a tombstone in the graveyard.
+Actually, it is a defunct PCB design with an open circuit.

 - Uneven heating can cause a differential across the component terminals.
 To be more precise, if the heat distribution is not even, the solder will melt at different rates.
 Thus, one side reflows before the other resulting in the other lead to stand upright.